sneakers-the-rat/moseq2-pca/README.md

 Latest version is `0.4.0`

 # [Documentation: MoSeq2 Wiki](https://github.com/dattalab/moseq2-app/wiki)
-You can find more information about MoSeq Pipeline, step-by-step instructions, documentation for Command Line Interface(CLI), tutorials etc in [MoSeq2 Wiki](https://github.com/dattalab/moseq2-app/wiki).
+You can find more information about MoSeq Pipeline, installation, step-by-step instructions, documentation for Command Line Interface(CLI), tutorials etc in [MoSeq2 Wiki](https://github.com/dattalab/moseq2-app/wiki).

 You can run `moseq2-pca --version` to check the current version and `moseq2-pca --help` to see all the commands.
 ```bash